gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GIJ-plus-Scriptrunner-gij-self-managed.md

 One main implementation in the [GIJFacade interface](/git-integration-for-jira-data-center/scriptrunner-javadoc-git-services-GIJFacade-gij-self-managed/) is the main object having methods for all the above cases.

-See JavaDocs example scripts below for all classes used in **GIJFacade** class.

 ## Feature benefits

 *   The API allows you to write a script re-associating git commits from one issue to another.
 With this script, you won't have to click each git commit and manually re-assign it to another issue.